davidmarkclements/fast-safe-stringify/readme.md

 A side effect free variation without these limitations can be found as well ([`safe-stable-stringify`][]).
 It is also faster than the current implementation.
-It is still considered experimental though as it is still new and a more complex implementation.
+It is still considered experimental due to a new and more complex implementation.

 ## Benchmarks